-The ATPColor Rseries uses water based disperse dye ink.
+The ATPColor grand-format series uses water based disperse dye ink.

 You can select two different inks, based on price difference.
-Both inks are from known name brands (a Swiss company, Sensient is identified in a brochure) and a company headquartered in USA).
+Both inks are from known name brands (a Swiss company (Sensient is identified in a brochure) and a company headquartered in USA).

-- 125. If there are several kinds of ink available, can you switch from one to another?
-In theory, yes.
-You can switch from disperse dye to dye sublimation inks. - 126.
+- 158. If there are several kinds of ink available, can you switch from one to another?
+In theory, yes. - 159.
 How long does it take to switch from one ink to another?
-Two to three hours; you mainly flush a lot of cleaner through the ink lines and printheads. - 127.
-What company makes the inks?
-Choices include Kiian, J-Teck, Ciba, DuPont, Sensient, Sericol, Sun, Triangle, Inkwin, and many others.
-Sensient inks, in Switzerland.

-- 128. Does the printer itself have a means to keep track of ink usage?
+Two to three hours; you mainly flush a lot of cleaner through the ink lines and printheads. - 160.
+Does the printer itself have a means to keep track of ink usage?
 Is this a guestimate, or an actual count of droplets fired?

-The RIP software (depending on the brand) would keep track of ink usage.
-Normally this is a guestimate. - 129.
+The RIP software (depending on the brand) would keep track of ink usage. - The RIP software (depending on the brand) would keep track of ink usage.
+Normally this is a guestimate. - 161.
+How much ink is used to print a square unit?8 to 15 ml per square meter; depending on what print mode you select. - 162.
 Where are the printer's ink containers located?
-Front, back, or sides?Access is at the top left (when you are at the back, then the right of the back). - 130.
-What is the ink usage compared with a solvent printer?A textile printer tends to use less ink per square meter than a solvent printer. - 131.
-How much ink does the ink container in the printer hold?
-The ink container can hold 1 liter of ink. - 132.
-How is new ink added?
-Pouring into the onboard container?
+Front, back, or sides?
+Access is at the back right (when you are at the back, then the left of the back). - 163.
+What is the ink usage compared with a solvent printer?A textile printer tends to use less ink per square meter than a solvent printer. - 164.
+How much ink does the ink container in the printer hold?Two liters per container.

+- 165. How is new ink added?
+Pouring into the on-board container?
 Switching the container to the new ink container?
-By pouring ink into the container. - 133.
+Pouring. - 166.
 How can you see the remaining ink level?
 Do you have to ask to see the ink mode, or is the status available at all times?
-Look at the ink bottle.
-Also, an InkLow alarm will sound when ink is low.